 Welcome to the DAV Website

-At some time in your debating life at school, you will probably be asked to chair a debate.
-It may sound like a fairly irrelevant role, but it is actually very important.
+At some time in your debating life at school, you may be asked to chair a debate.
+Chairing a debate is an important role - the chair announces the debaters and calls on them to deliver their speeches.
+The chair also times the speeches.
 Here are a few things to remember.

 State the topic

 This may sound obvious, but the audience may not have heard it before.
 It is also necessary just in case one team has a different wording to the other.